bjmt/yamtk/README.md

 ### BED-restricted enrichment (`-x` / `-X`)

-For peak-based enrichment (the standard AME/STREME workflow) pass a BED file of peak regions via `-x`.
-Each BED region becomes one independent **unit** for the statistical test:
+For peak-based enrichment (this is the usual AME/STREME workflow) you can pass a BED file of peak regions via `-x`.
+Each region in the BED then becomes one independent **unit** for the statistical test:

 - `-T seqs` asks "of N peaks, how many contain ≥1 motif hit?"
 - `-T sites` counts hits inside peaks and uses the sum of peak widths (× strands) as the position denominator.
 - `-T ranksum` collects one max PWM score per peak.

-The output's `pos_n` / `neg_n` columns then report the peak (region) count rather than the FASTA sequence count.
+The `pos_n` / `neg_n` columns in the output then report the number of peaks (regions) rather than the number of FASTA sequences.

-Each BED row's col-6 strand controls which strand the region is scanned
-on: `.` = both (subject to `-R`), `+` = forward only, `-` = reverse only.
+Each BED row's col-6 strand controls which strand its region is scanned on (`.` = both, subject to `-R`; `+` = forward only; `-` = reverse only).

 When `-n` is given, `-X <bed>` applies the same restriction to the negative set.
-When `-n` is omitted and `-x` is set, the shuffled null is built from the BED region slices (one shuffled seq per region) so the null's k-mer composition matches what's actually being scored.
+And when `-n` is omitted but `-x` is set, the shuffled null is built from the BED region slices (one shuffled sequence per region), so that the null's k-mer composition matches what is actually being scored.

 ```sh
 # Peak-based enrichment: scan each peak in pos.bed against motifs.